 Constructed in 1968, this building was named for Dr. William Judson Boone, founder and president of the College for 45 years.
 Renovated in 2010 and 2014, Boone Hall houses laboratories and classrooms for the College’s chemistry, biology, geology, physics and mathematics students.
 The hall also is home to the Orma J. Smith Museum of Natural History, Whittenberger Planetarium, Tucker Herbarium and Glen & Ruth Evans Gem and Mineral Collection.

 The amphitheater, used for student events, outdoor classes and the occasional wedding, is 120 feet long and 90 feet wide and can seat 300-400 people.

 Built in 1941 as a chemistry laboratory and lecture building, it was one of the first buildings added to the campus after the Great Depression.
 Remodeled in 1971, 1982 and 2000, Covell now houses computer labs, the Education department and Information Technology.

-Slated for completion in early 2018, Cruzen-Murray Library is a gift of the late Deborah Cruzen-Murray and her husband, Glenn Richard Murray.
+Opened in early 2018, Cruzen-Murray Library is a gift of the late Deborah Cruzen-Murray and her husband, Glenn Richard Murray.
 With state-of-the-art study areas, classrooms, presentation spaces and collaboration spaces the library is destined to be the go-to building on campus.
 A grand architecture, from the all-glass exterior to the cedar-plank ceiling, is sure to please even the most discerning eye.
 Cruzen-Murray sits next to Voorhees and Hayman Halls, cementing the freshmen living commons with academic resource and excellence.

 Built in 1987, the College’s Facilities Department building houses tools, building supplies, heavy equipment and Facilities personnel offices.